Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Abstract

 \section{Abstract}

 We investigate the real-time voltage regulation problem in distribution systems employing online feedback optimization (OFO) with short-range communication between physical neighbours.
 OFO does not need an accurate grid model nor estimated consumption of non-controllable loads, affords fast calculations, and demonstrates robustness to uncertainties and disturbances, which render it particularly suitable for real-time distribution system applications.
 However, many OFO controllers require centralized communication, making them susceptible to single-point failures.
 This paper proposes a distributed OFO design based on a nested feedback optimization strategy and analyzes its convergence.
-Numerical study results demonstrate that the proposed design achieves effective voltage regulation and outperforms other distributed and local approaches.
+The strategy preserves end-users' privacy by keeping voltage data local.
+Numerical study results demonstrate that the proposed design achieves effective voltage regulation and outperforms other distributed and local approaches.\looseness=-1